Malcolm Thurlby: Photography

 Thurlby used his own photographic slides in lectures and to illustrate his writings.
 Photographs attributed to him are to be found in the Conway Library at the Courtauld Institute of Art, London.
 This collection comprises mostly architectural and sculptural images and contains glass and film negatives as well as prints.
-It is currently in the process of being digitised as part the wider project 'Courtauld Connects'.
+It is currently in the process of being digitised as part of the wider project 'Courtauld Connects'.